-We like loyalty programmes.
-Done well they can be transformational : watch Sir Terry Leahy explain in a few words how Tesco’s Clubcard loyalty programme helped them to grow their market capitalisation to 10x that of their tow biggest competitors.
+We like loyalty programmes: watch Sir Terry Leahy explain in a few words how Tesco’s Clubcard loyalty programme helped them to grow their market capitalisation to 10x that of their two biggest competitors.

 A good loyalty programme supports the overall proposition.
-It won’t of itself grow loyalty but it helps in other ways:
+It won’t neccessarily of itself grow loyalty but it will helps in many other ways:

 1. It enables businesses to know who their customers are – particularly important for retail businesses that don’t otherwise require customers to identify themselves when they shop.